dyhes/zulip/templates/zerver/help/read-receipts.md

 for any message, including both [stream messages](/help/streams-and-topics) and [private messages](/help/private-messages).

-With privacy in mind, Zulip lets you [control][configure-personal-read-recipts] whether your read receipts are shared, and administrators can [choose][configure-organization-read-recipts] whether to enable read receipts in their organization.
+With privacy in mind, Aloha lets you [control][configure-personal-read-recipts] whether your read receipts are shared, and administrators can [choose][configure-organization-read-recipts] whether to enable read receipts in their organization.